top of page

 KATIE JANE

-Fiery Fiddler / Vocalist
+Fiery Fiddler / Vocalist / Guitar

 Violinist Katie Jane Lubiens grew up in the Bay Area, California, where she studied classical violin under the acclaimed teacher Nance Mitchell, and then under the world touring gypsy violinist Greg Mazmanian.
 As a young musician Katie was the concert mistress of Sequoia Middle School, Ygnacio Valley High School, Young People's Youth Orchestra, Young Artists Symphony Orchestra, Cazadero Music Camp, and Stanislaus Music Camp.
 Katie competed in honor orchestra, small ensemble, and solo ensemble placing top performer in each division.